 I just made the last of the corrections.
 Oh my word.
 You are awesome and I feel completely embarrassed about some of the things you caught.
 I swear, I did edit it before I sent it to you.
 Thank you, thank you, thank you so much!
 I personally requested you read my book.
 It was one of my conditions to publishing through [this publisher].
 You catch things that other editors missed.

 My rate is $.003 per word.
 If you wish additional reviews of revisions to the same book, it is $.002 per word.
 So far, my experience has been in romance novels, but I am available for all types of books except technical documents.

 I am a member of the National Association of Independent Writers and Editors and of the American Copy Editors Society.
 All work is guaranteed.

 |Years of Experience|

 Recent Global Posts

-Whitney Hopler wrote a new post, Renewing Your Mind: Out of Your Body (But not Your Mind!), on the site Whitney Hopler 4 hours, 29 minutes ago
+Whitney Hopler wrote a new post, Renewing Your Mind: Our Thoughts Can Even Change Water, on the site Whitney Hopler 1 month ago

 While writing some articles about holy water recently, I had the pleasure of reading several books by Masaru Emoto, who has conducted groundbreaking research into water.
 It was fascinating to learn about how the […]